Home

 Modular Design

-- “Shallow modules” are modules where the interface is almost as complex as the interface: the abstraction provides very little value
+- “Shallow modules” are modules where the interface is almost as complex as the implementation: the abstraction provides very little value.

-- “Deep modules” have a interface that is very simple and hide a lot of complexity in the implementation
+- “Deep modules” have an interface that is very simple and hide a lot of complexity in the implementation.

 Information Leakage

-- It is one of the most important red flag in software design
+- It is one of the most important red flags in software design.

 Different Layer, Different Abstraction